dsccommunity/DscWorkshop/Exercises/Task3/Exercise5.md

     Update-DscConfiguration -Wait -Verbose
     ```

-    After the node has applied the configuration, have a look at the Azure DSC pull serer.
+    After the node has applied the configuration, have a look at the Azure DSC pull server.
 The onboarded node should be visible there:

     ![Azure Automation DSC overview](img/AzureAutomationAccountOverview.png)